 During our memorable Hawaii island-hopping adventure, we were thrilled to see how Hawaiian culture is still celebrated on a daily basis.
-Before our trip, we expected it to be rather commercially motivated but we were wrong.
+Before our trip to Hawaii, we expected it to be rather commercially motivated but we were wrong.
 Hawaiian culture is still very much alive and that gives visitors to the islands the opportunity to travel deeper by finding out more about the Hawaiian language, the local rituals and fascinating spiritual world.
 We found the Big Island to be the best Hawaiian island to experience that culture.
 There’s no better way to connect with locals than by showing an interest in their heritage.
 And since Hawaiians are very proud of their culture, making the effort of including some Hawaiian words and phrases in your conversations with locals really pays off.
 We started integrating some of these words as soon as we arrived on Maui with the kids and it sometimes enabled us to learn more about the people we came across.
 These personal connections and insights sure added an extra dimension to our trip and made us love Hawaii even more.

 Before we dive into the Hawaiian words and their English translations, let’s have a look at how the Hawaiian language is organized and pronounced.